 If you are feeling ill, do not come to campus, notify your manager and see your doctor if necessary.

 2. Contact your instructor immediately if you need to alter your coursework due to COVID-19

 You are not required to release medical information to your instructor, but you may share what makes you feel comfortable.
 The sooner you talk to your instructor and open lines of communication, the better.
 Ask your instructor for options for continuing your courses if you are unable to meet assignment deadlines due to COVID-19.
-Contact the Wellness Center and Office of Care and Community Standards who will provide notification to your instructors.
+Contact the Wellness Center and the Dean of Students who will provide notification to your instructors.
 If you need learning assistance as a result of COVID-19, contact the Learning Access Program.

 Depending on your symptoms and the modality of your course, you may wish to keep attending course remotely.
 If you are unable to do so given your symptoms or the modality of the course/s, contact your instructor to request an alternate assignment, extension, or other course adjustment.
-If you need additional support, contact the Office of Care & Community Standards for assistance.
+If you need additional support, contact the Dean of Students for assistance.

 4. Academic Calendar

 Be mindful Stockton's academic calendar, specifically the course drop with refund dates and withdrawal dates.
 The appeal deadline for late or medical withdrawals, which allow withdrawals from courses after the published deadlines only in extraordinary circumstances, is 20 calendar days after the term ends.